-By programming the M103C fuse, the ATmega128 will be compatible with the ATmega103 regards to RAM, I/O pins and interrupt vectors as described above.
-However, some new features in ATmega128 are not available in this compatibility mode, these features are listed below:
+By programming the M103C fuse, the ATmega64 will be compatible with the ATmega103 regards to RAM, I/O pins and interrupt vectors as described above.
+However, some new features in ATmega64 are not available in this compatibility mode, these features are listed below:

 - One USART instead of two, asynchronous mode only.
-Only the 8 least significant bits of the Baud Rate Register is available. - One 16 bits Timer/Counter with 2 compare registers instead of two 16-bit Timer/Counters with 3 compare registers. - 2-wire serial interface is not supported. - Port G serves alternate functions only (not a general I/O port). - Port F serves as digital input only in addition to analog input to the ADC. - Boot Loader capabilities is not supported. - It is not possible to adjust the frequency of the internal calibrated RC oscillator. - The External Memory Interface can not release any Address pins for general I/O, neither configure different wait-states to different External Memory Address sections.
+Only the 8 least significant bits of the Baud Rate Register is available. - One 16 bits Timer/Counter with 2 compare registers instead of two 16 bits Timer/Counters with 3 compare registers. - 2-wire serial interface is not supported. - Port G serves alternate functions only (not a general I/O port). - Port F serves as digital input only in addition to analog input to the ADC. - Boot Loader capabilities is not supported. - It is not possible to adjust the frequency of the internal calibrated RC oscillator. - The External Memory Interface can not release any Address pins for general I/O, neither configure different wait-states to different External Memory Address sections. - Only EXTRF and PORF exist in the MCUCSR register. - No timed sequence is required for Watchdog timeout change. - Only low-level external interrupts can be used on four of the eight external interrupt sources. - Port C is output only. - USART has no FIFO buffer, so data overrun comes earlier. - The user must have set unused I/O bits to 0 in ATmega103 programs.